 A certificate at least at level B2 of the Common European Framework of Reference for Languages (Europäischer Referenzrahmen für Sprachen) is required for a pre-university course.
-Documentation certifying merely attendance of German courses or lessons is not sufficient.
+Documentation merely certifying attendance of German courses or lessons is not sufficient.

 Applicants for a degree course need to have German language skills at level C1 of the Common European Framework of Reference for Languages, or a TestDaF certificate with a TDN 3 score in all four parts of the test.

 Before embarking on a course at Humboldt, the German language skills of the admitted students will have to be checked in a language proficiency test known as the Deutsche Sprachprüfung für den Hochschulzugang (DSH).
 The invitation to the test will be sent to applicants along with the Confirmation of Admission.
-The test normally takes place shortly before the semester starts (early in March for the Summer Semester and early in September for the Winter Semester).
+The test normally takes place shortly before the semester starts (early in March for the summer semester and early in September for the winter semester).
 Candidates whose score is under DSH 2 or DSH 3 may repeat the test after one semester.
 However, a new application will have to be submitted in this case.

 Exemption from the DSH test will be granted to: